JRWynneIII/AccelLinAlgebraLibraries/README.md

 ```
 $ aprun -n1 ./LinEq_CULA
 ```
-An example of the expected output from running either the CULA or MAGMA SGESV code in this repository sholud look like this:
+An example of the expected output from running either the LAPACK, CULA or MAGMA SGESV code in this repository sholud look like this:
 ```
    1.00000012
    1.00000036